TylerWisniewski/tylerwisniewski.github.io/cev.md

 ![UC25 CFD Analysis: Flow Visualization](images/portfolio/cev/flow_viz.png)
 *UC25 CFD Analysis: Flow Visualization*

-We moved fast on manufacturing.
-We prepared our Baseplate Mold for vacuum infusion in October and finished our Bulkhead in November.
-We manufactured all of our aerodynamic parts during our winter break (JANFAB).
+We executed an aggressive manufacturing timeline.
+We prepared the Baseplate Mold for vacuum infusion  in October and completed the Bulkhead in November.
+We manufactured the aerodynamic suite during our winter intensive (JANFAB).

-We used lessons from previous cycles to significantly reduce part weight.
-This cut our material costs and gave us a much higher quality surface finish for the UC25 parts.
+We applied data from previous cycles to significantly reduce part weight.
+This lowered material costs and resulted in a superior surface finish for the UC25 components.

 ### Miscellaneous